jaelliot/getoutofthathole/README.md

 ## Contributing
 We welcome and appreciate contributions from individuals and organizations.
 If you have information on new resources, updates to existing programs, or any other relevant information, please refer to `CONTRIBUTORS.md` for guidelines on how to contribute.

-## Usage
-To use this guide, simply navigate to the relevant file:
-- For general assistance programs in Utah, view `Utah.md`.
-- For information on utility assistance, view `Utilities.md`.
-- For information on community gardens and related initiatives, go to `garden.md`.
-- To contribute or view the list of contributors, check out `CONTRIBUTORS.md`.

 ## Disclaimer
 The information in this guide is subject to change and may not always be up-to-date.
 We recommend reaching out to the specific programs or organizations for the most current information.